hyungmogu/ctci/README.md

 ## Work Summary

+### February 24th, 2019
+1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) project for Team Treehouse's Python Web Tech Degree
+    - Finished migrating all methods on all pages from CSV to sqlite
+2. Finished 'Pipenv: The Python Package Manager' course in Team Treehouse for Python Web Tech Degree
+3. Finished 'Setting Up a Local Python Environment' course in Team Treehouse for Python Web Tech Degree

 ### February 23rd, 2019
 1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) project for Team Treehouse's Python Web Tech Degree
     - Added README.md